 Glass jars were first used for preserving foodstuffs in the early 19th Century.
 Before the invention of the screw top lid, they were sealed with wax.
 Here’s a rather interesting timeline from Friends of Glass on the development of the glass jar.

 The beetroot chutney is easy to make and it keeps for ages.
 It’s important to use sterilised glass jars when preserving.
 I wash them well in warm soapy water, then dry them out in a warm oven (150℃) for 15 minutes.
 If you have a dishwasher, you can run them through that instead.
 To sterilise the lids, I boil them in water for a few minutes, then leave to dry before sealing the jar’s contents.
+For more information on how to sterilise glass jars, click on the link.

 My favourite accompaniment to cheese is a good homemade chutney and this beetroot chutney lives up to the best of them.
 Its earthy tones are livened up with fruity notes and just a hint of spicy cinnamon and warming chilli.
 I used my own homemade blackcurrant vinegar along with apple cider vinegar to give a fruity flavour, but any fruit vinegar should work.